 Be warned that Grant Creek Trail #305 is not conducive to hiking in the dark.

-Hike: From the trail-head near Cunningham camp-ground walk the swift trail back east along the road approximately a half mile to a road which branches right (south).
+From the trailhead near Cunningham campground, walk the swift trail back east along the road approximately a half-mile to a road which branches right (south).
 Follow the road a short bit and find a trail on the left that descends a gully into Grant Creek.
 (Alternate: hike the road approximately 1 mile and find the trail which follows Grant Creek, this adds a bit of distance.)

 Reaching the 2nd major obstacle of the canyon, the adventurer will peer over the edge of a two-stage waterfall, approximately 200 ft in total.
 I recommend using a tree on the north (right LDC) to rig a rappel for approximately 50 ft + 15 ft back from the edge.
 Rappel past the first bowl of 15 ft into the second bowl.
 In the second bowl, pull your rope and wrap a conveniently located rock for a final rappel of approximately 150 feet.
 Staying on the south side of the direct line of the falls will allow you to land on a small platform rather than in the plunge pool.
 Be careful as the rope pull once at the bottom is quite difficult.

-Water Sources: Water runs along the canyon, there will be none along Grant Creek Trail.
+Water runs along the canyon; there will be none along Grant Creek Trail.

-Camping: There is a well-used camp site at the junction of the canyon and the Grant Creek Trail.
+There is a well-used campsite at the junction of the canyon and the Grant Creek Trail.
 Although I consider it unlikely, it is possible you could set up a camp here and complete the loop the next day.